-- \checkmark In-person class size has been limited to 32 students in elementary grades. - o In-person class size has been limited to students in middle and high school grades. - o The school day has been divided into shifts to permit fewer students per class. - Attendance is staggered to reduce the overall number of students in classrooms on a given day. - Some classes have been moved entirely online. - Online class attendance and participation is offered as an option for all students for all classes. - Alternative spaces are used to reduce the number of students within classrooms.
+- o In-person class size has been limited to 14 students in elementary grades. - o In-person class size has been limited to \\\\\students in middle and high school grades. - o The school day has been divided into shifts to permit fewer students per class. - Attendance is staggered to reduce the overall number of students in classrooms on a given day. - Some classes have been moved entirely online. - o Online class attendance and participation is offered as an option for all students for all classes. - Alternative spaces are used to reduce the number of students within classrooms.
 These may include: - School library - Auditorium - Cafeteria - Gymnasium - Other:

-Classroom furniture is set up to maximize distance between students and between students and teachers.
-Distance between students in the classroom must not be less than 3 feet and distance between students and teachers not less than 6 feet.
-Additional considerations for schools implementing a less than 6 feet physical distancing policy between students include:

-Focus on high mask adherence-if there are doubts about mask adherence, consider more robust physical distancing practices;

-- Consider enhancing other mitigation layers, such as stable groups or ventilation; - Maintain 6 feet of distancing as much as possible during times when students or staff are not masked (e.g., due to eating or drinking, or napping); - Use physical barriers between students to minimize contact. - Furniture designed for in-class group activities that bring students closer than 3 feet has been reconfigured or removed from the classroom. - ✓ Nap or rest areas in classrooms have students placed 6 feet apart and alternating feet to head.

-Teaching methods have been modified to avoid close contact between students for any classes that may usually involve group activities.
+- Classroom furniture is set up to ensure 6 feet between students at their desks/tables and 0 between students and teachers (placement of desks/tables, use of floor markings to indicate required distance, etc.) to the extent feasible.
+Where 6 feet of distance is not possible, physical barriers are used to minimize close contacts.
+Under no circumstances should distance between student seating be less than 4 feet. - Furniture designed for in-class group activities that bring students closer than 6 feet has 0 been reconfigured or removed from the classroom. - Nap or rest areas in classrooms have students placed 6 feet apart and alternating feet to 0 head. - Teaching methods have been modified to avoid close contact between students for any 0 classes that may usually involve group activities. - Other: $\cap$

-- Other: - Any gym class activities are offered outdoors and are selected to permit physical distancing; contact sports are not permitted. - School policies enforce physical distancing (students maintain distance of 6 feet) in locker rooms.
-Policies must include: - Offering access to locker rooms only when staff supervision is possible.
-Staggering locker room access. - Creating alternative options for storage of student clothing, books, and other items. - Measures are in place to maintain physical distancing during school meals.
-These must include (check all that apply): - Meals are eaten in classrooms or outdoors, without any mingling of stable groups from different classrooms. - If students line up to pick up food, tape or other markings are used to assure a 6-foot distance between any two students. - Staff are deployed during meals to maintain physical distancing and prevent any mixing of students from different stable groups. - If meals take place in a cafeteria, mealtimes are staggered to only allow one stable group at a time in the cafeteria. - If meals take place in a cafeteria, space between all tables/chairs has been increased to support 6 feet of physical distancing.
+Any gym class activities are offered outdoors and are selected to permit physical distancing; contact sports are not permitted.

+School policies enforce physical distancing (students maintain distance of 6 feet) in locker rooms.
+Policies must include:

+- Offering access to locker rooms only when staff supervision is possible Staggering locker $\cap$ room access. - Creating alternative options for storage of student clothing, books, and other items.

+Measures are in place to maintain physical distancing during school meals.
+These must include (check all that apply):

+- Meals are eaten in classrooms or outdoors, without any mingling of cohorts from different classrooms. - If students line up to pick up food, tape or other markings are used to assure a 6-foot distance 0 between any two students. - Staff are deployed during meals to maintain physical distancing and prevent any mixing of 0 students from different cohorts. - If meals take place in a cafeteria, mealtimes are staggered to only allow one cohort at a time in $\cap$ the cafeteria. - If meals take place in a cafeteria, space between all tables/chairs has been increased to 0 support 6 feet of physical distancing.
 Barriers between tables and/or chairs may be used as an alternative when 6 feet of distancing is not possible.